Medford Injury Claim Statute of Limitations

 All jurisdictions place time limitations for filing claims.
-Generally, in the state of New Jersey, the statute of limitations for personal injury cases is two years from the date the harm occurred, or when the injury was detected (when an injury was diagnosed by a medical professional).
+Generally, in Medford, the statute of limitations for personal injury cases is two years from the date the harm occurred, or when the injury was detected (when an injury was diagnosed by a medical professional).
 A Medford injury claim statute of limitations does not mean that the case must be settled or receive a verdict within that time period, just that a valid suit must be filed within that period to be eligible for compensation.

 Exceptions for Minors and Other Situations